The International Trade Blog Export Forms

 Dangerous goods declarations are important when you’re shipping dangerous goods, but they’re also tedious and complex.

 When you’re faced with exporting different types of dangerous goods, it’s up to you to responsibly and safely ship your products.
-Here are a few questions you must consider in order to help you complete a dangerous goods declaration without blowing up.
+Here are a few questions you must consider to help you complete a dangerous goods declaration without blowing up.

 1. Do you know the requirements?